aisingapore/TagUI/README.md

-3_github|goes to a GitHub page and downloads the repo using 2 ways 4_conditions|goes through examples of using conditions in natural language 5_repositories|shows using repositories on Russian social media site VK.com 6_datatables|set of flows uses datatables to retrieve/act on info from GitHub 7_testing|shows how to use check step and CasperJS test assertions
+3_github|goes to a GitHub page and downloads the repo using 2 ways 4_conditions|goes through examples of using conditions in natural language 5_repositories|shows using repositories on Russian social media site VK.com 6_datatables|set of flows uses datatables to retrieve and act on GitHub info 7_testing|shows how to use check step and CasperJS test assertions

 # Pipeline